 Create a better work environment to help prevent digital eye strain.
-If you use glasses or corrective lenses, see your eye doctor once a year for a checkup.
-Also, see your healthcare provider regularly, to help prevent and treat healthcare problems that can contribute to digital eye strain.
+If you use glasses or corrective lenses, see your eye care provider at least once a year or as advised for a checkup.
+Also see your healthcare provider regularly.
+This can help prevent and treat health problems that can help cause digital eye strain.

-Digital eye strain refers to a group of related eye and vision problems that result from extended computer use.
-It is very common.
+- Digital eye strain is a group of related eye and vision problems caused by extended computer or digital device use.

-- Symptoms include eye discomfort and fatigue, dry eye, and headaches.
+- Symptoms include eye discomfort and fatigue, dry eye, blurry vision, and headaches.

-- Uncorrected vision problems are a major cause of digital eye strain.
+- Uncorrected vision problems are a major cause.

-- Maintaining a better computer work environment can help eliminate most people’s symptoms.
+- Having a better computer work environment may help improve symptoms.